Manya1103/minor_project/README.md

 ## 🎯 What is PocketPilot?

-PocketPilot is not just another expense tracker - it's your intelligent financial copilot that:
+PocketPilot is not just another expense tracker - it's your intelligent financial Co-Pilot that:

 ✨ **Automatically extracts** expense data from receipt photos using OCR
 🤖 **Intelligently categorizes** expenses using AI/ML